 She is also an avid tennis and pickleball player; and lover of animals, books, film, music, TV, and domestic and international travel.

 Jill grew up in a suburb of Philadelphia.
 She went on to skip her senior year of high school and graduate at age 20 from Boston University with a B.S. degree in TV and Film (with a minor in English).
 She started her career as an editorial assistant for a Boston textbook publisher, and then went on to be a photo editor for a stock photography agency.
 She was also a freelance movie/restaurant reviewer and advice columnist for various Boston newspapers.

-Jill, the author of several books, including Catlove and Love Dat Cat, a former ghostwriter, and an occasional advice columnist, now lives in the beach town of Encinitas, north of San Diego, with her two cat children.
+Catlove, and Love Dat Cat.
+She lives in the beach town of Encinitas, north of San Diego, with her three cat children.
 She is currently available for full-time/freelance/contract/part-time/telecommuting editing, writing, proofreading, and copywriting assignments; and consultation on publishing projects of any kind.
-For three years, she wrote daily syndicated radio pieces for Dr. Drew Pinsky, and is also a literary agent for Waterside Productions, Inc.
+For three years, she wrote daily syndicated radio pieces for Dr. Drew Pinsky, and is also a part-time literary agent for Waterside Productions, Inc.

 You can contact Jill at: firstname.lastname@example.org.